pooh2304/UiPath-Bootcamp-Projects/Sales Report Generator Bot/README.md

 ![Sales Report Generation Process Flow](https://github.com/pooh2304/UiPath-Projects/assets/51374683/ce88b9b8-d619-41a1-9d80-91dca8efc1bf)

-To get all the files present in a directory: Directory.GetFiles("directoryName")
+To get all the files present in a directory: Directory.GetFiles("directoryName")  <br>
-To get full path of the file: Path.GetFullPath(“fileName”)
+To get full path of the file: Path.GetFullPath(“fileName”)  <br>
 To get full path of the directory: Environment.CurrentDirectory + "\directoryName"